cnorick/nathanorick.com/_posts/you-need-a-blog/2022-01-31-you-need-a-blog.md

 ---
-title: All Tech Professionals Need a Blog
+title: An Argument for Having Your Own Tech Blog
 tags:
  - advice
  - blogging